ericccs/tf-test/questions.md

 Again when updating/creating the react component(s) to achieve the above, please demonstrate that you're following react's best practices.

 Exercise 4.
-Now that you've a working application where users can see the top 5 cryptocurrency in the market and change the currency, it's time to improve the look & feel of the application.
+Now that you've a working application where users can see the top 5 cryptocurrency in the market and able to change the currency, it's time to improve the look & feel of the application.

 Improve the UI using CSS.
 For example, change the percentage box background to green if the value is positive and to red if negative and other improvements that you can think of to make the application stands out from the rest.